What is humanitarianism?

 3. Unpacking humanitarianism

-Learners develop their ideas about humanitarianism by engaging with different perspectives and discussing a short video about humanity.
+Learners develop their ideas about humanitarianism by engaging with different perspectives.
+They discuss a short video about humanity.

 4. Human dignity